wwsalmon/portfolio/_posts/2020-05-02-what-do-you-truly-want-to-accomplish-before-you-die-mindful-suites-goals-app-some-self-reflection.md

 ---
 title: "“What do you truly want to accomplish before you die?”
-A love letter to an app that shares my life philosophy"
+A goal-setting app that shares my life philosophy"
 layout: post
 tags: personal musing essay
 date: '2020-05-02 14:21:06'